afaundez/vagrant-templated/README.md

 - Add multiple choices for some components.
 For example, rails5 add postgresql by default, but it could be mysql or sqlite3 (that what I have used).
 Maybe it would better to add everything and leave everything commented but one default.
 - Display ad hoc tips when new files are created
 - Add tips as a command
-- Refactor versions, maybe add version to the options

 ## License